 General suggestions for responding to employee disability cases

 The supervisor of an injured employee plays a major role in the worker's disability management and subsequent return-to-work process.
 The supervisor's responsibilities in these areas begin when they receive initial notification from the employee stating that the employee will miss work or will need light-duty work because of job-related injury or disability.
 The following guidelines are helpful in formulating a response.

-If the employee states that they were or may have been injured at work, an Agency Claims Investigation Form (Word Doc) and an Injured/Illness Incident Data Form (Word Doc) regarding the matter must be completed (this is not the employee's responsibility).
+If the employee states that they were or may have been injured at work, an Agency Claims Investigation Form (Word Doc) and an Injured/Illness Incident Data Form (Word Doc or PDF) regarding the matter must be completed (this is not the employee's responsibility).
 These documents must be completed promptly and submitted to your agency Workers' Compensation Coordinator within 24 hours (Minnesota statutes provide significant penalties to agencies that delay the processing or filing of Agency Claims Investigation Forms and First Reports of Injury).
 The State Workers' Compensation Program will then file these items with the Minnesota Department of Labor and Industry and other authorities for disposition.
 Instructions for completing and forwarding information appear in the Supervisor's Injury, Illness, and Incident reporting and Workers' Compensation Checklist (PDF).

 Referring employees for medical care for work-related injuries